aidanschneider/data-science-sp2025/data-science-curriculum-build-2/challenges/c05-antibiotics-assignment.md

-found to be more associated with the streptococcus genus - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - Visual 5 was most effective in helping me answer this question - Why? - The most common type of bacteria in this dataset that were gram positive were the Streptococcus bacteria - the Diplococcus pneumoniae bacteria is also gram positive, which means it shares traits with Streptococcus bacteria, possibly contributing to its renaming
+found to be more associated with the streptococcus genus - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - Visual 5 was most effective in helping me answer this question - Why? - The Diplococcus pneumoniae seems to have more similar traits to other streptococcus bacteria, as exhibited in visuals 2, 3, and 5 - Visual 2 shows that Diploccocus has very similar MIC values for the three types of bacteria as other streptococcus bacteria - Visual 3 shows a similar relationship, this time just for penicilin - Visual 5 shows that Diploccocus pneumoniae exhibits similar MIC values as other streptococus bacteria in the heatmap

 # References